9506hqwy/redmine_wiki_pathbase_acl/README.md

 2. Set in [Wiki ACL] tab in project setting.

-   Configure acl definition per wiki path and role permission.
+   Configure Wiki ACL definition per wiki path and role permission.
-   If request match acl definition at first, request is allowed or denied.
+   If request match Wiki ACL definition at first, request is allowed or denied.
-   If request does not match all acl definition, request is allowed.
+   If request does not match all Wiki ACL definition, request is allowed.

    - If Who is empry, all user is match.
    - Path is wiki name and ancestor wiki names combined with '/'.
      Path is regular expression.
-     If `:{user}` in Path, replace to request's user login name.
+     `:{user}` in Path replace request's user login name.
    - Permission is bellow.
      - Delete wiki pages
      - Edit wiki pages